jdeath/CheckRoyalCaribbeanPrice/README.md

 1. This will send you an email only if there is a price drop
 1. Change username to your gmail username
 1. Change password to your gmail password.
 If you use 2-factor authentication, you need to generate an app password.
 You cannot use use normal password
-1. Documentation to generate ann app password for gmail is here: https://security.google.com/settings/security/apppasswords
+1. Documentation to generate an app password for gmail is here: https://security.google.com/settings/security/apppasswords
 1. You can delete the whatsapp line, that is included so you know how to add other services.
-You can also add more lines for a additional gmail accounts.
+You can also add more lines for an additional gmail accounts.

 ## Run
 1. `python CheckRoyalCaribbeanPrice.py` (recommended) or `CheckRoyalCaribbeanPrice.exe`
 1. It will indicate if you should rebook or if you have the best price
 1. It will also tell you if the price has gone up since you purchased (do not rebook in that case!)
-1. If you setup apprise, it will notify you via your prefered method(s) if you should rebook
+1. If you setup apprise, it will notify you via your preferred method(s) if you should rebook

 ## Output
 Will output information on your purchases